 8 oz Philadelphia cream cheese, at room temperature

 5 cups Domino powdered sugar

 1/2 teaspoon McCormick vanilla extract

-Preheat oven to 350 degrees.
-Butter two 9-inch round, 2-inch deep cake pans.
+Preheat oven to 350 F. Grease two 9-inch round, 2-inch deep cake pans.
 Dust with flour, tapping out excess.
-Set pans aside.
+Set aside.

-In the bowl of a stand mixer, beat the eggs until combined.
-Add the sugar and beat on medium speed well combined, about 2 minutes.
+Beat the eggs until combined.
+Add the sugar, keep beating on medium speed until well combined.
 Add in the vanilla.
-With the mixer on low, add the oil in a thin steady stream and continue to beat until fully incorporated.
+With the mixer on low speed, add the oil in a thin steady stream and continue to beat until fully incorporated.

-Add the flour mixture and mix until just combined.
+Add the flour mixture, mix until just combined.
 Don’t overmix.
 Stir in the grated carrots and raisins.

-Scrape batter into prepared pans, dividing evenly.
-Bake until golden brown and a toothpick inserted into centers comes out clean, about 30-35 minutes.
+Divide the batter evenly into prepared pans.
+Bake in the preheated oven for about 30-35 minutes, until golden brown and a toothpick inserted into centers comes out clean.
 Let cool in pans on a wire rack for 15 minutes.
 Run a knife around edges of cakes to loosen, and turn out cakes onto rack.
 Turn right side up, and let cool completely.

-While the cakes are cooling, make the frosting.
-In the bowl of a stand mixer fitted with the paddle attachment, combine the butter and cream cheese and beat until smooth.
+Meanwhile, make the frosting.
+Combine the butter and cream cheese and beat until smooth.
 Gradually add the powdered sugar.
 Add the lemon juice and vanilla, and beat until light and fluffy, about 2 minutes.